Altaroc

 Carried interest

-Carried interest is a central remuneration mechanism in the private equity world.
-It is a form of performance-based incentive, aligning the interests of management teams (General Partners - GPs) with those of investors (Limited Partners - LPs).
-Carried interest generally represents 20% of the capital gains generated by the fund, and is only paid out if a certain level of profitability is achieved.
+The Carried Interest, or “carry,” is a central compensation mechanism in the private equity industry.
+It is a form of performance-based compensation that aligns the interests of management teams (General Partners—GPs) with those of investors (Limited Partners—LPs). carried interest typically carried interest 20% of the capital gains generated by the fund and is paid only if a certain level of profitability is achieved.

 Definition of Carried Interest

-Carried interest is a variable remuneration paid to fund managers, based on the performance of the investment fund.
-It is neither a fixed salary nor a commission, but a share of profits earned, granted only if a predefined break-even point (known as the hurdle rate) is exceeded.
+The carried interest is a variable form of compensation awarded to fund managers, contingent upon the investment fund’s performance.
+It is neither a fixed salary nor a commission, but rather a share of the profits generated, granted only if a predefined profitability threshold (known as the hurdle rate) is met.

 This incentive mechanism aims to :